chef-boneyard/habitat/README.md

 The remote_sup property is valid for all actions.

 - `remote_sup`: Address to a remote Supervisor's Control Gateway [default: 127.0.0.1:9632]
+- `remote_sup_http`: Address for remote supervisor http port.
+Used to pull existing configuration data.
+If this is invalid, config will be applied on every Chef run.

 The follow properties are valid for the `load` action.